Self Guided Tour Du Mont Blanc: Pre Trip Info - Adventure Base

 MORE INFO

-Introducing Vamoos, the app that’s got your back!
 We’ve done some collaborating to make your Tour du Mont Blanc trek a breeze.
 It’s like having your own personal travel guide, offering easy access to everything you need, from itineraries and track details to water/food stops and useful information.
-With Vamoos, all your trip essentials are just a tap away, so you can focus on making the most of your time away and having an awesome adventure.
-You can log in via Desktop here or through downloading the app here.
-FYI – Please note that the desktop version won’t give you access to the ‘notifications’ and ‘messaging’ functions.
+All your trip essentials are just a tap away, so you can focus on making the most of your time away and having an awesome adventure.

 COMMUNICATION